Clownacy/imgui/docs/FONTS.md

 - You can however use `imgui_freetype.cpp` from the [misc/freetype/](https://github.com/ocornut/imgui/tree/master/misc/freetype) folder.
 Compile with this file and add `#define IMGUI_ENABLE_FREETYPE` to your imconfig.h file or build system to automatically activate it.
 - FreeType supports auto-hinting which tends to improve the readability of small fonts.
 It makes a big difference especially at smaller resolutions.
 - Read documentation in the [misc/freetype/](https://github.com/ocornut/imgui/tree/master/misc/freetype) folder.
-- Correct sRGB space blending will have an important effect on your font rendering quality.

 ##### [Return to Index](#index)